 Because of my autism, I basically had no friends and was getting kicked out of places left and right.
 My social skills were so bad that I could not keep a job.
 I couldn’t stay in a restaurant or a business without being barred.
 When I was diagnosed with autism in 2012, I had the chance to move to North Carolina and went to a transitional living program.
 There, I learned to have much better social skills and worked on my life skills.

 I am still trying to learn to be independent and one day that will happen.
 Look at me now.
 See how far I have come from 2012 to 2016.
 Some people might say that’s a long time; I say that’s just a short time.
 Now I do have friends, I do have a job, and I can stay in a business or restaurant as long as I want to.
-For the past year, I have maintained a job at Walmart.
+For over four years, I have maintained a job at Walmart.
 I thank my family and friends for all that they do for me.

 About the Author:

-Adam Farris has Tourette syndrome and autism, is a inspirational speaker, leads a small business and works diligently at Wal-Mart.
+Adam Farris has Tourette syndrome and autism, is an inspirational speaker, leads a small business and works diligently at Walmart.
 He strongly believes that someone’s so-called disability is actually their own unique ability.
 Visit Younique Abilities at youniqueabilities.com and find out more about Adam at www.adamfarris.net.

 About Younique Abilities